-The Company distributes promotional materials containing order forms to classrooms in the vast majority of the pre-K to grade 8 schools in the United States.
+The Company distributes promotional materials containing order forms to classrooms in pre-K to grade 8 schools in the United States.
 Classroom teachers who wish to participate in a school-based book club provide the promotional materials to their students, who may choose from curated selections at substantial reductions from list prices.
-Approximately 37% of kindergarten ("K") to grade 5 elementary school teachers in the United States who received promotional materials in fiscal 2023 participated in the Company's school-based book clubs.
-In fiscal 2023, approximately 97% of total book club revenues were placed via the internet through the Company's online ordering platform, which allows parents, as well as teachers, to order online, with approximately 57% of such revenues being placed by parents via the Company's online ordering platform.
+In fiscal 2024, approximately 97% of total book club revenues were placed via the internet through the Company's online ordering platform, which allows parents, as well as teachers, to order online, with approximately 62% of such revenues resulting from orders being placed by parents via the Company's online ordering platform.
 Alternatively, the teacher may manually aggregate the students' orders and forward them to the Company.
 Products are typically shipped to the classroom for distribution to the students.
 Teachers who participate in book clubs receive bonus points and other promotional incentives, which may be redeemed from the Company for additional books and other resource materials and items for their classrooms or the school.